 This stage usually involves the examiner producing a structured report on their findings, addressing the points in the initial instructions along with any subsequent instructions.
 It would also cover any other information which the examiner deems relevant to the investigation.

-The report must be written with the end reader in mind; in many cases the reader will be non-technical, and appropriate terminology should be used.
+The report must be written with the end reader in mind; in many cases the reader will be non-technical, and so reader-appropriate terminology should be used.
 The examiner should also be prepared to participate in meetings or telephone conferences to discuss and elaborate on the report.

 However, a review stage incorporated into each examination can help save money and raise the level of quality by making future examinations more efficient and time effective.

 A review of an examination can be simple, quick and can begin during any of the above stages.
 It may include a basic analysis of what went wrong, what went well, and how the learning from this can be incorporated into future examinations’.
 Feedback from the instructing party should also be sought.

 Any lessons learnt from this stage should be applied to the next examination and fed into the readiness stage.

 The issues facing computer forensics examiners can be broken down into three broad categories: technical, legal and administrative.

 Encryption – Encrypted data can be impossible to view without the correct key or password.
 Examiners should consider that the key or password may be stored elsewhere on the computer or on another computer which the suspect has had access to.
 It could also reside in the volatile memory of a computer (known as RAM ) which is usually lost on computer shut-down; another reason to consider using live acquisition techniques, as outlined above.